u1i/apibuilder/apibuilder-msql.md

 `docker run --rm --name mysql-test -p 3306:3306 -e MYSQL_ROOT_PASSWORD=axway -d mysql:5.7.24`

-## 2 - Create DB table and data
+## 2 - Create MySQL Database and Table

-Create a 'test' in MySQL, for this you can exec into the running container like this:
+Connect to MySQL, create a 'test' database and a 'customer' table with two fields.
+For this you can exec into the running container like this:

 `docker exec -it mysql-test mysql -u root -paxway`